LucaswmLima/javascript-pokedex/README.md

 ## Roadmap

 - [x] Front-end
-- [x] RESTful API poke-api implementation
+- [x] API connection
-- [x] Pokedex buttons actions
+- [x] Pokédex buttons actions
-- [ ] Responsiveness implementation
+- [x] Responsiveness implementation

-See the [open issues](https://github.com/lucaswmlima/javascript-pokedex

-/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/lucaswmlima/javascript-pokedex/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>